 The average office worker spends around 5-6 hours sat at their desk every day of the working week.
 That’s a lot of time in one place…

-What’s more, some employers actively work to remove any character from the workplace.
+While much of this is driven by a singular focus on a business’s bottom line, some employers actively work to remove any character from the workplace.
 Very often, this is the result of muddled management theories on productivity and efficiency.
-But it can also be a result of more practical concerns, like cost-savings and data protection.
-If that’s not enough to undermine your sense of self, common practices such as hot-desking and shared workspaces have all but eliminated the concept of space and privacy.
+But it can also be a result of more practical concerns, such as data protection requirements.

-Unsurprisingly, a lot of this is not good for your health and happiness.
+Unsurprisingly, a lot of this is bad for your health and happiness.
 Increasing numbers of studies paint a dismal picture of the impact of modern offices on employee wellbeing.

-Alongside more and more reports of demoralized staff is a growing number of studies that show a better way of working.
-In particular, there is some belated acknowledgment that employees who are comfortable in their workplace are more productive and more creative.
-And we’re also seeing evidence that office workers who like their workspace, are more committed to their employers.
+Thankfully, as awareness grows about the importance of the workplace, a growing number of studies point to a better way of working.
+In particular, there is an emerging realisation that employees who are comfortable in their workplace are more productive and more creative.
+Plus, there is evidence that office workers who like their offices are more committed to their employers.

 In this article, we’ll be taking an in-depth look at those studies and exploring the theory and insights slowly changing our view of the modern office.
-In particular, we’ll take a look at how more personalized workspaces can boost employee wellbeing.
+In particular, we’ll take a look at how a more personalized workspace can boost employee wellbeing.

 Open-plan offices are at the heart of the problem…

-One of the main reasons workers are increasingly dissatisfied with office life is the decline in personal space.
+One notable reason that workers are increasingly dissatisfied with office life is the ever-dwindling amount of personal space.

-Maintaining an office is a significant business cost and reducing the amount of square footage is understandably attractive for bosses.
+Maintaining an office is a significant business cost and reducing the amount of square footage can is tempting for many employers.

 The most obvious consequence of this is the (now ubiquitous) open-plan office.
 Open-plan offices are relatively new for some.
-But they have been growing in use since they started life in 1950’s Germany.
-As such, they now account for an estimated 70% of all office space.
+But they have actually been around since the 1950s.
+Today, they account for an estimated 70% of all office space.

-As the cost of property spirals ever-upwards, businesses have looked for even more ways to reduce the cost of their facilities.
-This has led to other cost-saving initiatives, such as hot-desking.
+As the cost of property spirals ever-upwards, businesses have found ever-more restrictive ways to reduce the cost of their facilities.
+This has led to cost-saving initiatives like hot-desking.
 Hot-desking alone is estimated to save businesses up to 30% of their property costs.